sfrice1031/Linux-Stuff/Arch-Stuff/README.md

 My configuration file for the i3 window manager.
 Customised for my specific workflow.
 I've used quite a bit from using and modifying some examples from [Luke Smith's](https://www.github.com/lukesmithxyz) config files.

 ## Qutebrowser
-My Qutebrowser config files. a very bare bones config containing a few search engine short cuts for the arch wiki, google, youtube, and github.
-It still uses duckduckgo for the default engine though.
+My Qutebrowser config files. a very bare bones config containing a few search engine short cuts for the arch wiki, google, youtube, github, etc. It still uses duckduckgo for the default engine though.

-##vimrc
+## vimrc
 My .vimrc file.
 Installed vundle and added helpfull plugins and the Zenburn color scheme for my own personal workflow.